Tracy Morgan: Post-SNL, 30 Rock, and film career

 From 2006 to 2013, Morgan was a cast member of the television series 30 Rock.
 He played the character Tracy Jordan, a caricature of himself.
 His work on 30 Rock was well-received, and he was nominated for Outstanding Supporting Actor in a Comedy Series at the 2009 Emmy Awards.
 He returned to the role in July 2020 for a reunion episode during the COVID-19 pandemic that was an upfront special for NBCUniversal.
 After 30 Rock, beginning in 2018, Morgan began starring in the TBS series The Last O.G.
 It ran for four seasons until 2021.

-He also returned to host SNL on March 14, 2009, and reprised his roles as Brian Fellow and Astronaut Jones.
-He then made a guest appearance on the 2011 Christmas show, hosted by Jimmy Fallon, and again hosted the show on October 17, 2015.
+Morgan also returned to host SNL on March 14, 2009, and reprised his roles as Brian Fellow and Astronaut Jones.
+He later made a guest appearance on the 2011 Christmas show, hosted by Jimmy Fallon, and again hosted the show on October 17, 2015.

 In addition to his television and comedy career, Morgan has acted in several comedy movies, alongside Adam Sandler, Eddie Murphy, and Will Ferrell.
 In Adam Sandler's film The Longest Yard, he plays a transgender inmate.
 He has also taken on a number of voice acting roles.
 He plays Spoonie Luv on the Comedy Central program Crank Yankers and as Woof in the animated series Where My Dogs At?.
 He also was the voice of Luis in the animated film Rio.

-Morgan performing stand-up in 2008.

 Morgan has had a number of solo stand-up specials produced throughout his career.
 One Mic was produced and aired on Comedy Central in 2002.
-His other comedy specials include Tracey Morgan: Bona Fide in 2014 and Staying Alive, released in 2017, after he was severely injured in a car accident.
-Afterwards, he Morgan made a surprise appearance at the 67th Primetime Emmy Awards on September 20, and was greeted with a standing ovation.
+His other comedy specials include Tracy Morgan: Bona Fide in 2014 and Staying Alive in 2017, released after he was severely injured in a 2014 car accident.
+Morgan made a surprise appearance at the 67th Primetime Emmy Awards on September 20, 2015, and was greeted with a standing ovation.
 He also hosted the first Spike Guys' Choice Awards, which aired on June 13, 2007.

 Current work

 Morgan acted in commercials for NFL 2K, NBA 2K, and NHL 2K, co-starring with Warren Sapp, Ben Wallace and Jeremy Roenick.

 In July 2019, he hosted the ESPYs in Los Angeles.

 In 2022, the New York Friars Club bestowed the Entertainment Icon Award on Morgan at the club's spring gala.
 Morgan is the ninth recipient of the prestigious comedy award, and the first Black recipient.

-In May 2025 it was announced that Morgan would star in the Tina Fey-produced television series The Fall and Rise of Reggie Dinkins alongside Daniel Radcliffe and Erika Alexander.
-In October 2025, a live, situational comedy starring Morgan was released on Paramount+.
-The show, Crutch follows Morgan as a recent widower who is both a devilish, yet loving father to two adult children who move back home to Harlem.
+In May 2025, it was announced that Morgan would star in the Tina Fey-produced television series The Fall and Rise of Reggie Dinkins alongside Daniel Radcliffe and Erika Alexander.
+In October 2025, the sitcom Crutch starring Morgan was released on Paramount+.
+The show follows Morgan playing a recent widower who is a devilish yet loving father to two adult children who move back home to Harlem.

+Tracy Morgan recorded PSA announcements for MTA New York City Transit in 2026.